minkmax/front-end-hw/README.md

 ### Min Kyu Jeon Take-Home Project

-I built the MVP for this project!
+I built the MVP (minimal viable product) for this project!

 ## How to set the project up:
 From the root folder run `npm install`.